wxxedu/tp/docs/DeveloperGuide.md

 'Linking XYZ to a flight' section until the control is passed back to the logic layer.

 Subsequently, the control is passed to the storage layer through the `logicManager.save()` method.
-This method calls the `storage.saveXYZManager(model.getXYZManager())` for all resource types (i.e. `Flight`, `Pilot`, `Plane`, `Location` and `Crew`) to save all the updates made across all objects in storage.
+This method calls the `storage.saveXYZManager(model.getXYZManager())` for all resource types
+(i.e. `Flight`, `Pilot`, `Plane`, `Location` and `Crew`) to save all the updates made across all objects in storage.
 Since these method calls work in the same way for each resource type, we shall focus on just the method call to save the updated flight objects in storage, to keep the diagram simple.

 <img src="images/WingmanUnlinkXYZSequenceDiagram.png" width="966" alt="Sequence diagram at Storage layer">

-After `model.getFlightManager()` returns the model, the `saveFlightManager` method calls the `saveFlightManager(flightManager, flightStorage.getPath())` method in the same `StorageManager` class.
+After `model.getFlightManager()` returns the model, the `saveFlightManager` method calls the
+`saveFlightManager(flightManager, flightStorage.getPath())` method in the
+same `StorageManager` class.
 For the parameters, flightManager is a `ReadOnlyItemManager<Flight>` object and `flightStorage` is a `ItemStorage<Flight>` object.
-This method call uses the imported json package to store 'JsonIdentifiableObject' versions of the flightManager which in turn contains the JsonAdaptedFlights, including the flight with the updated link represented as a `Map<FlightXYZType, Deque<String>>` object.
+This method call uses the imported json package to store ' JsonIdentifiableObject' versions of the flightManager which in turn contains the JsonAdaptedFlights, including the flight with the updated link represented as a
+`Map<FlightXYZType, Deque<String>>` object.

 **Why was it implemented this way?**